Writing a Helm Chart

 We can see everything nicely described in the comments (lines preceded with the # sign).

 Let’s assume the following scenario.
-We build this for our company and we want the other employees that use it to have some basic info about the chart.
-We’ll modify the description and add an email at the end, so people can contact us if they have any questions.
+We built this for our company, and we want the other employees who use it to have some basic info about the chart.
+We’ll modify the description and add an email at the end so people can contact us if they have any questions.

 The final result should look like this: